trishume/sympy-wiki-with-svn/GSoC-2011-Application-Tomas-Bambas:-Improve-the-plotting-module.md

 ### My Motivation

 This is my only GSoC application.
 There are more mentoring organisations which I would like to help, but SymPy is the one for what I can use my Python skills.
 "Improve the plotting module" is the item from Ideas list.
-I choose that one, because I have experiences with image manipulating scripts and a plotting too and I really think SymPy needs this work.
+I choose that one because I have experiences with image manipulating scripts and a plotting too and I really think SymPy needs this work.
 I have no summer plans and I need a job.
 Of course GSoC job would be a perfect item in my CV.

 Schedule
 --------